chagaz/ml-in-genomics-2022/README.md

 * [Install miniconda](https://github.com/goepp/ml-in-genomics-2021/blob/master/miniconda)
 * Create a conda environment using the `environment.yml` file in this repo : ``conda env create --file=environment.yml -n mlgen`` which you can then activate using ``conda activate mlgen``
 * Start Jupyter from this environment and navigate to the notebook you want to run.

-## Notebooks
-The notebooks cover the same tools as the lecture:
-* Practical 1:
-  * T-test and Manhattan plots
-  * Linear regression
-  * Lasso
-* Practical 2:
-  * Elastic-net
-  * Multi-task lasso
-  * Network-constrained lasso

-The practicals require writting very little code: most questions are about commenting on the results.
-We will provide solutions.

-# Slides
-Slides will be made available.